petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/defining-a-custom-data-schema.md

 ### Examining the Custom Picklists Code

 Each client extension project is defined by the `client-extension.yaml` file.
-The first section defines the `assemble` block that specifies the files that will be included in the deployable `.zip` file.
+The first section defines the `assemble` block that specifies the files included in the deployable `.zip` file.
 The `assemble` block for this client extension looks like this:

 ```yaml
 assemble: